Links on SoundGuys may earn us a commission. Learn more.

 How long does the battery last on the Anker Soundcore Spirit X2?

-The charging case is designed to give you an extra four charges and also has quick charging.
-Just ten minutes in the case will give you about two hours of extra playback.
-If you’re worried about battery life when it comes to your true wireless earbuds, then pick these up because battery life is basically a non-issue.
-Of course, it’s worth keeping in mind that battery life depends on output.
-If you blast music while you run (which you shouldn’t be doing anyway) then these will probably struggle to reach ten hours of playback.
+The charging case is designed to give you an extra four charges and has quick charging.
+Just 10 minutes in the case gives you about two hours of extra playback.
+Of course, it’s worth keeping in mind that battery life depends on the output.
+If you blast music while you run (which you shouldn’t be doing anyway) then these will probably struggle to reach 10 hours of playback.

 Anker Soundcore Spirit X2 microphone demo:

-How do the Anker Soundcore Spirit X2 sound?
+Does the Anker Soundcore Spirit X2 block out nosie?

-When you look at frequency response you’ll see that while these aren’t flat they’re emphasized in all the right places.
-I wouldn’t say that these sound great, but they do sound really good if you mainly use them for running.
-The low end is given a slight emphasis all the way from 20Hz to about 120Hz which just means that basslines and bass kicks are made slightly louder.
+When you look at frequency response you’ll see that while the sound isn’t flat, it is pretty consumer-oriented and sounds good for exercise.
+The low-end is given a slight emphasis all the way from 20Hz to about 120Hz which just means that basslines and bass kicks are made slightly louder.

 This was really noticeable in the song Gosh by Jamie xx and while running the low bass plucks sounded great.
-At the same time though, I found that the synth that comes in around the 2:30 mark to be a little bit piercing to my ears.
-Sure enough after running our frequency response test I saw that the there was a big emphasis in the mids and highs, and these notes did tend to sound a little louder than I’m used to.
-I wouldn’t recommend these for any kind of critical listening but it hit all the right spots in my favorite songs to keep me pumped while running.
+The synth that comes in around 2:30, however, is a little loud.
+I don’t recommend this for any kind of critical listening but it hit all the right spots in my favorite songs to keep me pumped while running.

 Should you buy the Anker Soundcore Spirit X2?